Asia, not North America, now has most millionaires

 Last year was the first time India's wealthy declined in population since 2008, when their ranks fell by 32 percent amid falling stock prices and lower global demand for goods and services, according to Capgemini.

-The Toronto banking giant, one of the world's 10 largest wealth managers, took over sponsorship of the widely watched report last month from Bank of America's U.S. brokerage unit Merrill Lynch.
+The Toronto banking giant, one of the world's ten largest wealth managers, took over sponsorship of the widely watched report last month from Bank of America's U.S. brokerage unit Merrill Lynch.

 Lewis noted the number of high net worth individuals rose even as overall wealth decreased.